beamer-bridge/beamer/docs/source/l1_resolution.rst

-When a proof transaction sent by the target rollup is executed, the resolver can find the correct registry in the mapping and forward the information about the eligible claimer.
+When a proof transaction sent by the target rollup is executed, the resolver can find the correct registry in the mapping and forward the information about the filler.
 This again happens in form of an transaction, that can be executed on the source rollup.

 Trust
 -----